 A kink is not a problem.
 It will not cause a weak spot and will disappear under pressure.
+Setting the tubing in the sunlight 2 hours prior to installation will make the tubing softer and more flexible, lessening the kinks as well.
 Use an elbow to make a turn that is too tight for the tubing.

 What size tubing should I use?

-Your supply line needs to be sized to both the amount of water available and the amount of usage within the system. ½" tubing is sufficient for most uses and can carry 240 gallons per hour (GPH).
+Your supply line needs to be sized to both the amount of water available from the water source and the amount of flow usage within the system. ½" tubing is sufficient for most uses and can carry 240 gallons per hour (GPH).
 If a watering zone requires more than 240 gph, use ¾" or larger tubing.
 Most domestic water systems have at least 480 GPH available. see our Flow Calculator.

 Can you tell me how to determine the size of my tubing?